Skip to main content

 Required as part of your application

 As well as submitting your UCAS application, we’ll ask you to take the Physics Aptitude Test, or PAT.
-This normally takes place at your school or college, and it gives us some more information to go with what you tell us on your UCAS application.

 It’s part of the application process for everyone hoping to study Engineering Science (as well as Biomedical Engineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Information Engineering and Mechanical Engineering).